Best Indian Poker Sites – Online Guide

 One thing that is common sense among poker players online is that you don’t take more time than necessary when it’s your turn.
 If you do, players might become inpatient and leave the table.
 Be effective, respect your opponents and play professional.

 Even though there is a pot limit, it’s actually much more expensive to sit ad a Pot Limit Omaha table than at a No Limit Texas table.
 Don’t think that you will get away cheaper because it is a limited table.
 On average, the bets per round are higher than for the No Limit tables.

 It’s easier to call a raised bet with a bad hand in PL than in NL, when you know that there is a limited amount you will spend – but there will also be more semi-bad bets that way.

 A cash game is not a version of poker, but a specific game format.
 In cash games, you simply choose a table where a seat is available.
 Then you decide how much money you want to bring to the table.

-The chips in a cash came correspond to a real money and you are free to leave the table whenever you want and take your chips with you, unless you are involved in an ongoing round.
+The chips in a cash came to correspond to real money and you are free to leave the table whenever you want and take your chips with you unless you are involved in an ongoing round.

 What is a poker network?

 Today, most poker rooms belong to some kind of poker network.
 The network is operated by a company responsible for software and access and allows different poker rooms to work together without developing their own software.

 Another benefit of poker networks is that more players are online at the same time and can play against each other.
 Also, the network allows poker rooms to organize special tournaments for their own players as well as custom software to increase the gaming experience.